Beatrice-Severance/Genome_Assembly/README.md

 # Genome Assembly

 A pipeline that encompasses general genome assembly steps, starting from raw Illumina reads.
-The scripts in this pipeline were originally run on the [Alabama Supercomputer](https://www.asc.edu/) and thus might make reproducibility difficult for users who do not utilize this system.
-The Alabama Supercomputer utilizes a slurm queue system where jobs are submitted and run.
+The scripts in this pipeline were originally run on the [Alabama Supercomputer](https://www.asc.edu/)(ASC) and thus might make reproducibility difficult for users who do not utilize this system.
+The ASC utilizes a slurm queue system where jobs are submitted and run.
 Keep in mind that the paths used in this pipeline may need to be added/changed depending on the user's needs.
 Scripts from this pipeline are grouped in a folder.
 The sequence that will be used in this example is a yeast genome, likely from the Dothideomycetes class.

 BBDuk is a program that can be used to process Illumina reads before genome assembly is performed.
 Read more about BBDuk [here](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).